Fox Tor Mires

 ... over the great Grimpen Mire there hung a dense, white fog.
 It was drifting slowly in our direction and banked itself up like a wall on that side of us, low, but thick and well defined.
 The moon shone on it, and it looked like a great shimmering icefield, with the heads of distant tors and rocks borne upon it's surface.
 Holmes's face was turned towards it, and he muttered impatiently as he watched its sluggish drift...
 We left her standing upon the thin peninsula of firm, peaty soil which tapered out into the widespread bog.
 From the end of it a small wand planted here and there showed where the path zig-zagged from tuft to tuft of rushes among those green scummed pits and foul quagmires which barred the way to the stranger.
 Rank reeds and lush, slimy water-plants sent an odour of decay and a heavy miasmatic vapour into our faces, while a false step plunged us more thigh-deep into the dark, quivering mire, which shook for yards in soft undulations around our feet.
 Its tenacious grip plucked at our heels as we walked, and when we sank into it it was as if some malignant hand was tugging us down into those obscene depths, so grim and purposeful was the clutch in which it held us.
 Once only we saw a trace that someone had passed that perilous way before us," - excerpts from The Hound of the Baskervilles, Arthur Conan Doyle.

-Numerous other authors have used the location in their works, Eden Phillpotts based his novel, Miser's Money in which he describes the more picturesque side of the mires:
+Numerous other authors have used the location in their works, Eden Phillpotts based his novel, Miser's Money on them, in the book he describes the more picturesque side of the mires:

 "Only at clear dawns and sunsets will Fox Tor Mire sound its highest colour song, brim with delicate and transient brightness, shine through all its granite reeves and clitters, and blush over its moss bogs where the sphagna glow ivory white, emerald green and wine purple".

-The mires also make an appearance in another of Phillpotts' books - 'The American Prisoner' as well as in Sabine Baring Gould's book - 'Guavas the Tinner'.
+The mires also make an appearance in another of Phillpotts' books - 'The American Prisoner' as well as in Sabine Baring Gould's book - 'Gulvas the Tinner'.

 But what of the actual mire?
 As mentioned above, Fox Tor Mires lay surrounded by hills, Nun's Cross Hill, Hand Hill, Crane Hill, Naker's Hill, Steam Hill, Royal Hill and Peat Cott Hill.
 There are six main water courses which flow into its basin; Nun's Cross Brook, Whealam Bottom Stream, T Gert Stream, Fox Tor Stream, the river Swincombe and the Strane all of which flow out of the mires united as the river Swincombe.
 The aerial photograph opposite gives some idea of the extent of Fox Tor Mires along with the remaining scars from tin mining and peat cutting - see ill.
 1. The early Ordnance Survey map from 1888 also gives a rough idea of the extent of the Whiteworks tin mine along with its numerous shafts - see ill.2.
 The early topographical writers have very little to say about the mires which could indicated their keenness to avoid the spot.
 Mrs Bray simply notes the following: